mehulagg/gitlab/doc/administration/logs.md

 Omnibus GitLab packages or in `/home/git/gitlab/log/audit_json.log` for installations from source.

-Changes to group or project settings and memberships are logged to this file.
+Changes to group or project settings and memberships (`target_details`) are logged to this file.
 For example:

 ```json
 {